Home

 Radbourne

 The Spencers of Wormleighton (SP 448 536) were sheep barons; reputedly the richest family in England at the start of the 17th century.
-The area to the north of the village is, I've been told, the largest in England without a road running through it – possibly because William Cope, from whom the Spencers bought the manor, had demolished 12 farms to make way for sheep.
-(Cope had been treasurer to the household of Henry Vll.)
+(The area to the north of Wormleighton is, I've been told, the largest in England without a road running through it – possibly because William Cope, the treasurer to Henry Vll who sold the Manor to the Spencers, had demolished 12 farms to make way for sheep.)

-The horseshoe-shaped pond at the RH edge of the largest field is still there too (#4), on what is now Radbourne Manor Farm.
+If we compare the field shapes of 1634 to the 2000 OS Explorer map of the same area (#2).
+The horseshoe-shaped pond (#3) at the RH edge of the largest field is naturally still there too, on what is now Radbourne Manor Farm.

 Towcester doesn't feature on drove routes at all, but it was a staple town.
 Edward lll established these as a means of taxation: the export of wool (or leather, lead and tin) to the continent must pass through a staple town to be valued.
 So perhaps it was an important route for the Spencers.